What deep learning is and how it works

 Education

-This kind of neural network is trained calculating the difference between her output and desired output (when of course we know in advance the right result).
+This kind of neural network is trained calculating the difference between her actual output and desired output (when of course we know in advance the right result).

 Network training essentially finds a minimum of this multidimensional function of "loss" or "cost".
 This is done repeatedly on many training routes, gradually changing the state of the network.